“What is an Area Council and What Do They Do?”

-Applications for the board positions open on June 30th, 2019!
-You may apply for any of the five board positions as well as to become a community representative until the deadline closes on September 6th, 2019.
-After the applications close, voting will take place from September 7th through September 11th.
+Applications for Area Council officer positions open at the beginning of the semester!
+You may apply for any of the five elected board positions, or to become a community representative, until the deadline closes on September 10th, 2021.
+After the applications close, voting will take place from September 13th through September 15th.
 Voting is open to any and all residents living in a UCF affiliated community and those that vote should only do so within the community they are living in.
-Applicants will be informed of the decisions on September 12th.
-If you are elected into a board position or become a community representative, you are expected to attend Fall Leadership Day on Saturday, September 21st, 2019.
-Fall Leadership Day is where you connect with RHA, your other area council members, and other area councils in order to gain a better understanding of Area Councils and how to properly program!
+Applicants will be informed of the decisions the following week.
+If you are elected into a board position or become a community representative, you are expected to attend Fall Leadership Day on Friday, September 24th, 2021.
+Fall Leadership Day is where you will be trained on your position, gain valuable professional and personal development, as well as connect with your area council!

-The only requirement is that you live on campus during your time on Area Council as a student!
-The only exception is that of an RA.
-If you are a Resident Assistant you cannot serve on Area Council but you can support your communities’ Area Council by getting your residents involved by either joining their Area Council or attending programs!
+The only requirement is that you live on-campus during your time on area council!
+Area Council officers must additionally maintain a 2.5 GPA.
+If you are a Resident Assistant you cannot serve on Area Council, but you can support your Area Council by getting your residents involved by telling them to either join their area council or attend programs!

 Any additional information regarding Area Councils can be requested using the contact information on the Contact page.